 An empire, but not in name

-Until 1804, however, this collection of central European lands was never formally a single entity or empire at all.
-The term “empire” is simply a convenient word to describe all the disparate states ruled by this particular Vienna-centered branch of the Habsburg family.
+Until 1804, however, this collection of central European lands never formed a distinct nation or empire at all.
+The term “empire” is simply a convenient word to describe all the disparate lands ruled by this particular Vienna-centered branch of the Habsburg family.

-So the Habsburg monarch might call himself Archduke of Austria, King of Dalmatia, Duke of Lorraine, Grand Prince of Transylvania, Prince of Brixen, Lord of Triest… (and a whole lot more).
+So a (male) Habsburg monarch might call himself Archduke of Austria, King of Dalmatia, Duke of Lorraine, Grand Prince of Transylvania, Prince of Brixen, Lord of Triest, and…a whole lot more.

-Knowing this, you would be right to wonder why nearly all the Habsburg monarchs you see mentioned throughout Vienna seem to have the title, Emperor.
-After all, we just said there was no formal, unified “Habsburg empire” as such.
+Nearly all the past Habsburg monarchs you see mentioned throughout Vienna seem to have the title Emperor or Empress.
+But we just said there was no formal, unified “Habsburg empire” as such, at least not until the early 19th century (we’ll cover that change later in this series of articles).